raven619claw/social_project/README.md

 after i learn will replace all with frameworks

 Credit to all ppl who have developed the modules that i will use

+# TO RUN
+npm install
+then use nodemon to run server